Discover your personal learning style!

-Coaches understand that their coachees are all unique in their own way and have different strengths and styles.
-The value that they bring to coaching is to facilitate their coachees in discovering their personal strengths and styles.
+As coaches, we understand that all youth are unique in their own way and have different strengths and styles.
+What we do is to facilitate them to discover this.

 One example is in the area of learning styles.
-Now, the coach isn't a teacher who's going to teach the student how to solve equations.
-Neither is s/he a parent who's going to advise the student to study harder.
-But the coach can certainly work with the student to discover what learning style(s) work best for him/her, and put it to practice!
+Coaches aren't teachers who are going to teach youths how to solve Maths equations.
+Neither are they parents who are going to advise youths to study harder.
+But coaches can certainly work with youths to discover what learning style(s) work best for them, and put it to practice!

 A well-known model of learning styles is VARK.
-Developed in 1987 by Neil Fleming, it helps to identify learning styles and explains how learners with different learning styles process and retain information differently.
+Developed in 1987 by Neil Fleming, it identifies learning styles and explains how learners with different learning styles process and retain information differently.

 Using colour-coded notes